 These past years, David conducted also the Luxemburg Chamber Orchestra, the Saint-Etienne symphonic orchestra (France), and the Lebanon Philharmonic Orchestra at composer Bechara El-Khoury’s gala concert with Patrick Messina, Fanny Robilliard and Gabriel Yared.
 In 2017, he was invited to conduct the pre-opening of Gustavo Dudamel’s Tribute to Rostropovich concert in Evian.

-As Paavo Järvi's assistant conductor from 2014 to 2018, David worked with him at the Orchestre de Paris, the resident orchestra of the Philharmonie de Paris, until June 2016.
-He also assisted him at his new Estonian Festival Orchestra, during several editions of the Pärnu Music Festival and at the BBC Proms 2018.
-He also assisted conductors like Esa-Pekka Salonen and Gustavo Dudamel at the Rencontres Musicales d'Evian.
+As Paavo Järvi's assistant conductor from 2014 to 2018, David worked with him at the Orchestre de Paris, the resident orchestra of the Philharmonie de Paris; he also assisted him at his new Estonian Festival Orchestra, at the Pärnu Music Festival during several editions and at the BBC Proms 2018.
+He also assisted conductors like Fabien Gabel, Esa-Pekka Salonen and Gustavo Dudamel at the Rencontres Musicales d'Evian.

-Born in 1989, David started his musical training as a choirboy in Nancy (France), his hometown.
-Later and at various conservatories, he studied trumpet, piano, organ and finally in Paris, bass trombone.
+Born in 1989, David started his musical education as a choirboy in Nancy, France.
+He studied trumpet, piano, organ and bass trombone.
 After beginning his conducting studies in Toulouse, he graduated from the Ecole Normale de Musique de Paris.
-David has taken further conducting studies with Neeme Järvi, Leonid Grin, Gennadi Rojdestvenski, Jorma Panula, Colin Metters and Georges Prêtre, his first mentor.
-Then, he was invited to participate to the International Academy of Conducting of Toulouse led by Tugan Sokhiev with the Orchestre national du Capitole.
+Later, David developed himself with Neeme Järvi, Leonid Grin, Gennady Rozhdestvensky, Jorma Panula, Colin Metters and Georges Prêtre, his first mentor.
+Eventually, he was invited to the International Academy of Conducting of Toulouse led by Tugan Sokhiev with the Orchestre national du Capitole.